grammyjs/website/site/docs/resources/comparison.md

   In that case, migrating to grammY may take more time than you will save in the long run, no matter how smooth the migration is.
 - You know Telegraf like the back of your hand and you do not care about changing your skill set. grammY introduces a number of novel concepts that can be unfamiliar if you have used Telegraf only, and using grammY means that you will be exposed to new things.
-- There are a few details where Telegraf and grammY use different syntax to achieve the same thing, and you just happen to prefer one style of the other.
+- There are a few details where Telegraf and grammY use different syntax to achieve the same thing, and you just happen to prefer one style over the other.
   For instance, Telegraf uses `bot.on(message("text"))` and grammY uses `bot.on("message:text")` to listen for text messages.

 ### NTBA